ThuyHaLE/OptiMoldIQ/docs/documentations/validationOrchestrator/OptiMoldIQ_poRequiredCriticalValidator_overview.md

 ## Overview

-The `PORequiredCriticalValidator` is a data validation agent designed to ensure consistency between product records and purchase orders in a manufacturing or inventory management system.
+The `PORequiredCriticalValidator` is designed to ensure consistency between product records and purchase orders in a manufacturing or inventory management system.
 This validator performs critical checks to identify discrepancies that could indicate data quality issues or process violations.

 ## Purpose